Eggnog Sheet Cake

 - Baking Powder: Make sure to use baking powder.
 Check out my article the Difference Between Baking Soda and Baking Powder for more info on leavening agents.

-- Vegetable Shortening: I use organic vegetables shortening for the frosting.
+- Vegetable Shortening: I use organic vegetable shortening for the frosting.
 This is my trick when I want really white frosting as it’s whiter than butter.
-But, if you prefer you can also use butter in its place .
+But, to if you prefer you can also use butter in its place .

-- Food Dye: I use Suncore Foods Organic Green Dye for the trees.
+- Food Dye: I use organic matcha powder for the trees.

 - Cocoa Powder: I use a little bit of organic Dutch cocoa powder for the tree trunks.